springfall2008/batpred/docs/output-data.md

 ### Predbat error monitor

-This automation will raise an alert if Predbat's status turns to *ERROR* for more than 10 minutes.
+This automation will raise an alert if Predbat's status turns to *Error* for more than 5 minutes.

+In normal operation Predbat will automatically run and update its forecast every 5 minutes.
+If the automation detects that Predbat has not done this for 20 minutes, then an alert will be raised and the automation will restart the Predbat add-on to try to resolve a 'hung Predbat' issue.

 The script will need to be customised for your mobile details.